RJAA-25/TheOdinProject/README.md

 # TheOdinProject
-Repository dedicated for The Odin Project exercises and projects
+Repository dedicated for The Odin Project projects